I realized upon seeing this just how small man is.

 Danny's life has

-changed alot since then.
+changed alot since

 My son Danny recently